Cyberbullying is a form of harassment that makes use of the latest electronic technology.

 or embarrass another person.

-and spread lies or write hateful comments about them.
+online name and spread lies or write hateful comments about them.
 Cyberbullies often post damaging information on

 blogs or websites and even secretly record conversations (via cell phone) and then playing back the recording to

 the person being talked about.
-There are bullying stories all over the internet even one where stalking-type emails were sent
+There are bullying stories all over the internet even one where stalking-type emails

-at any time - literally 24-hours a day.
+it can occur at any time - literally 24-hours a day.
 Email messages, videos and images can be distributed

 instantaneously to a world-wide audience with the perpetrator remaining anonymous, often making them difficult to

 trace.
 Although research is scarce, studies have found that approximately 30 percent of students in grades six

 through eight reported they recently had been cyberbullied or had cyberbullied another person at least once.
-Research shows that

 cyberharassment when perpetrated by adults toward adults, sometimes directed on the basis of sex.

-to threaten a victim's earnings, employment, reputation, or safety.
+encyclopedia, to threaten a victim's earnings, employment, reputation, or safety.
 A repeated pattern of such

 actions against a target by an adult constitutes cyberstalking.
 Source: Wikipedia 2010.
 When a person's physical

 safety is threatened, cyberbullying is illegal.
-Making the bully aware that his or her actions could be illegal might not
+Making the bully aware that his or her actions could be illegal

-in from 20 percent to 40 percent of all stalking cases.
+a factor in from 20 percent to 40 percent of all stalking cases.
 Forty-seven states now have laws that explicitly

 include electronic forms of communication within stalking or harassment laws.
 State laws that do not include

 specific language may make the laws easier to enforce.
-Two reports from the U.S. Department of Justice provide detailed
+Two reports from the U.S. Department of Justice provide

 Challenge for Law Enforcement and Industry."

-safety now than they were 3 or 4 years ago.
+internet safety now than they were 3 or 4 years ago.
 Major social networking sites like Facebook have taken steps

 to help protect user safety.
 Bullies can be blocked.
 Threatening messages can be reported.
 The user's account can

 be disabled by Facebook (other sites are not monitored that well.)
 Bullies do not usually participate in public

 chats, but sometimes they will trick people into visiting private chat rooms.
-It only takes a moment to upset someone with
+It only takes a moment to upset

-cyberbullying can have a devastating effect on them.
+safety.
+Yet, cyberbullying can have a devastating effect on them.
 At least a dozen suicides have been linked to

 internet harassment in just the last few years.
-Published information from the National Crime Prevention Council indicates
+Published information from the National Crime Prevention Council

 celebrities, businesses, parents, teachers and kids have joined together to help teach everyone about internet